How often to flea and worm cats

 In addition to regular treatment, it is important to monitor your cat for any signs of fleas or worms.
 This includes checking for tapeworm segments in the feces or on the cat’s bedding, scratching and chewing behavior, excessive grooming, and changes in appetite or weight loss.
 If you notice any of these signs, it is recommended to consult with a veterinarian for appropriate treatment options.

-See also How to revise a level history
+See also How to fake a temperature

 Remember to always use cat-specific flea and worm treatments and consult with a veterinarian for guidance on the best products and treatment schedule for your specific cat.
 By regularly treating your cat for fleas and worms, you can help ensure their health and prevent any potential complications associated with these parasites.